zcanales/42-get_next_line/README.md

 # Compiling
 Run the following commands:

-To compile
+- To compile:
-  make
+	- make
-To remove objects:
+- To remove objects:
-  make clean
+	- make clean
-To remove objects and binary file (program): make fclean
+- To remove objects and binary file (program):
+	- make fclean
-To re-compile:
+- To re-compile:
-  make re
+	- make re